-AI market share and click-through rate - what the data shows
+AI market share and click-through rates - what the data shows

-If you've read some of my previous posts on AI's impact on organic search traffic and how to optimise for LLM visibility, you'll know AI is answering more queries, fewer users are clicking through to websites, and visibility in AI results is better understood as a brand signal than a traffic channel.
+In recent posts I’ve covered AI's impact on organic search traffic and how to optimise for LLM visibility.
+Both showed that AI is answering more queries and fewer users are clicking through to websites, meaning visibility in AI results is better understood as a brand signal rather than a traffic channel.
+In this post, I’ll share some of the latest data that supports this.

 Where people are actually searching